 Aside from the London Zoo being a generally fun way to spend a warm summer day, they have some really adorable sloths that are way too cute to miss.

 There’s even a baby who spends the day hanging onto his mom and I’m going to start tearing up if I even talk about it.
-So precious.

 Seeing baby sloths is basically one of the best London things to do in August for anyone who has a soul.